-Today, Scotland's 109 distilleries guard the secrets and ancient traditions that have made Scotch Whisky famous around the world.
+Today, Scotland's 141 (and counting) distilleries guard the secrets and ancient traditions that have made Scotch Whisky famous around the world.

 To be officially classed as Scotch Whisky it must be produced in Scotland and matured in Oak Casks for a minimum of three years.
-The entire process is nothing short of an artform; four ingredients – water, malt, peat and yeast – are refined through fermentation and distillation and then maturation.
+The entire process is nothing short of an artform; three ingredients – water, malted barely, and yeast – are refined through fermentation and distillation and then maturation.
 Each step has a subtle but tangible impact on the overall taste, and though the process is always the same, Scotland's five regions produce Scotch whiskies with key differences.

-Preference is a matter of taste; some connoisseurs prefer the smoky flavour of Islay whiskies, while others enjoy the light taste of a triple distilled lowland whisky.
+Preference is a matter of taste; some connoisseurs prefer the smoky flavour of Islay whiskies, while others enjoy the light taste of a lowland whisky.

 The Islay malts are generally described as having a peaty or smoky character derived from the peat, which is burned and used to dry the barley during the malting stage.
 The island malts are known for being powerful, flavourful and full of character.

 The largest whisky region in terms of size, covering a vast area and diverse range of distilleries.
 Whiskies made here are known for a heavier and drier character, with hints of nut, honey and heather.